chrissimpkins/chug/README.md

 Click the Details dropdown to view the standard output text from Homebrew as the updates and cleanup take place.

 <img src="https://raw.githubusercontent.com/chrissimpkins/chug/master/img/chug-verbose.gif" alt="Verbose output with the Details dropdown" width="450">

+Click the Quit button to close the update progress indicator window and exit Chug.

+## Issues

+If you come across any issues with Chug, please [submit a new issue report](https://github.com/chrissimpkins/chug/issues/new) on the Github repository issue tracker.

+## License

+Chug is licensed under the MIT license.
+The full text of the license is [here](https://github.com/chrissimpkins/chug/blob/master/LICENSE).

+## Prost!